Welcome to The Panther Project - FRC Team 2064

 Section titled “Phase 3: Leadership & Competition”Phase 3 is reserved for veteran members, subteam leads, and the drive team.
 These modules zoom out from individual part creation to macro-level team operations and event execution.

-:::note**📊 Pathway 3.1: FRC Strategy**Taking the game from the shop to the field.
+Section titled “📊 Pathway 3.1: FRC Strategy”Taking the game from the shop to the field.
 Master the data required to win events.

 🏎️ Pathway 3.2: Pit Crew